ahmedosman/STAR/README.md

 ```

 ## Acknowledgments
-We thank Naureen M. Mahmood, Talha Zaman,  Nikos Athanasiou, Muhammed Kocabas, Nikos Kolotouros and Vassilis Choutas for the discussions
+We thank Naureen M. Mahmood, Talha Zaman,  Nikos Athanasiou, Joachim Tesch, Muhammed Kocabas, Nikos Kolotouros and Vassilis Choutas for the discussions
-and Sai Kumar Dwivedi, Lea Muller,  Amir Ahmad and Nitin Saini for proof reading the script and Joachim Tesch for help with game engines plug-ins.
+and Sai Kumar Dwivedi, Lea Muller,  Amir Ahmad and Nitin Saini for proof reading the script and
-Thanks Mason Landry for the voice over and Benjamin Pellkofer for the IT support.
+Mason Landry for the voice over and Benjamin Pellkofer for the IT support.

 ## Contact